clearskies/ioq3-for-UrbanTerror-4/README.md

 ### Other ###
    + <del>Paste support on Linux (Ctrl-V)</del> - This has been integrated into the official client
    + <del>Paste support on Mac (Ctrl-V; Command-V doesn't work)</del> - This has been integrated into the official client
    + Can sort of auto switch between 4.2 and 4.1 assets.
 This feature is experimental and may cause some interesting game behaviour.
-To use it, rename your 4.1 q3ut4 folder to q3ut41 and copy it folder into your game directory.
+To use it, rename your 4.1 q3ut4 folder to q3ut41 and copy the folder into your game directory.
 When connecting to a 4.1 server, you'll still get an "Invalid game folder" error.
 Just reconnect, and it should work.
+   + I made it not send a bunch of userinfo that really isn't necessary

 **********